 (i.)
-The Crown's Legal Duties
+Systemic Negligence

-- 80. At all material times hereto, the Crown owed legal duties to the Plaintiffs and Class Members, including, inter alia, the duties to: - a. provide reasonably safe and healthy employment conditions for all Officers and Members in the RCMP; - b. take reasonable steps to comply with occupational health and safety standards while providing timely, accessible, and effective Mental Health Services to RCMP employees;
+- 89. At material times, the Defendant owed a legal duty to the Plaintiffs and Class Members to take reasonable care in the implementation of the Mental Health Services.
+Specifically, at all material times hereto, the Defendant owed legal duties to the Plaintiffs and Class Members to, inter alia: - a. provide reasonably safe and healthy employment conditions for all Class Members; - b. provide adequate, timely, and substantively accessible Mental Health Services to Class Members in all postings;